 The Board decides on the common stakeholders’ positions for all TAP CCM and TAF CCM business, on the recommendation of the retail and RU/IM technical Service Management Groups.

-The Board delegates to two of its members the right to sign service provision contracts on its behalf, together with the General Manager.
+The Board delegates to two of its members the right to sign service provision contracts on its behalf, together with the GM.

-Changes to these governance procedures and rules are reviewed by the Supervisory Board and proposed as a recommendation for approval by DG MOVE.
+Changes to these governance procedures and rules are recommended to DG MOVE by the Supervisory Board.
+The approval process (see paragraph 6.5.1) requires changes to be proposed by the ERA TAP TSI Working Party and noted by RISC.

 DG MOVE, ERA and a European passenger representative may attend the Supervisory Board as observers in all matters related to the regulatory architecture and the technical specifications.
 Those same representatives may attend the financial and commercial business of the Supervisory Board by invitation.